View our ratings & testimonials on Doctify

 2. Detoxification (Detox)

-Removing all symptoms of ketamine from the system is the first medical step towards rehab and recovery.
-While each individual will experience detox and withdrawal symptoms differently based on various personal factors, ketamine detox is typically associated with two phases: an acute phase lasting roughly 72 hours and an extended detox phase lasting for up to several weeks.
-During detox, the patient might experience a range of uncomfortable physical and psychological symptoms; however, they have access to round-the-clock treatment from medical professionals who may prescribe medications to ease this discomfort.
+Detoxing from ketamine (removing all traces of the drug from your system) is the first medical step towards rehab and recovery.
+While each individual will experience detox and withdrawal symptoms differently based on various personal factors, ketamine detox is typically associated with two phases:

 3. Primary Care

-Primary care commences once the patient has gone through the worst of the withdrawal symptoms and is stable and comfortable enough.
+Primary care commences once you have gone through the worst of the withdrawal symptoms and is stable and comfortable enough.
 Primary care at Gladstones is tailored to each patient to ensure that all aspects of their triggers and addiction are comprehensively addressed, enabling them to fully understand all the factors that contribute to their cravings and develop actionable coping measures and strategies.
 This phase of care usually comprises a combination of psychiatric treatments, including CBT, DBT, and group therapy, alongside holistic therapies aimed at healing the whole being.

 4. Secondary Care, Tertiary Care, and Aftercare